CarineRey/caars/README.md

 This directory will contain all output files but under coded names.
 At the end, CAARS will build symbolic links between the OUTPUT_DIR and the ```_caars`` directory.

-To be sure to not lost your output file, copy the OUTPUT_DIR to a new directory by taking into account links.
+To be sure not to loose your output file, copy the OUTPUT_DIR to a new directory by taking into account links.
 For instance:
 ```
 cp -rL OUTPUT_DIR OK_OUTPUT_DIR